mikeroyal/Pop_OS-Guide/README.md

 [WinTile: Windows 10 window tiling for GNOME](https://extensions.gnome.org/extension/1723/wintile-windows-10-window-tiling-for-gnome/)  is a hotkey driven window tiling system for GNOME that imitates the standard Win-Arrow keys of Windows 10, allowing you to maximize, maximize to sides, or 1/4 sized to corner across a single or multiple monitors using just Super+Arrow.

-[Gnome Extensions Sync](https://extensions.gnome.org/extension/1486/extensions-sync/)is a GNOME Shell extension that syncs gnome shell keybindings, tweaks settings and extensions with their configuration across all gnome installations.
+[Gnome Extensions Sync](https://extensions.gnome.org/extension/1486/extensions-sync/) is a GNOME Shell extension that syncs gnome shell keybindings, tweaks settings and extensions with their configuration across all gnome installations.

 [Tray Icons: Reloaded](https://extensions.gnome.org/extension/2890/tray-icons-reloaded/) is a GNOME Shell extension which bring back Tray Icons to top panel, with additional features.